-We are active in work outside our church that answers our sense of call to action in the gospel and manifests our vision for a better world.
+We are active in work outside our church that answers our sense of call to action in the gospel.
 Join us!

 Potluck in the Park

 The church provides beverages (procure, prepare, deliver, and serve) for about 500 to 900 hungry and thirsty (many homeless) persons in O'Bryant Square every Sunday from 1 p.m. to 5 p.m.
 To sign up call or write Ron Clevenger (firstname.lastname@example.org; 503-221-7218).

 In our ongoing involvement with the Interfaith Movement for Immigration Justice (IMIRJ) we are looking for ways to “welcome the stranger.”
 To learn more email Bruce Bishop or Frank Baldwin. (email@example.com).

 Click here to preview the most recent draft of the Immigrant Welcoming Congregation Declaration.

 Transitions Projects, Inc. Shelter Meal

 On the third Saturday of each month, several teams of church members and friends serve a meal for the residents of the Transition Projects, Inc, Bud Clark Center.
 To get involved reach out to Tim Pollard (firstname.lastname@example.org).

 Soul Box Project

 The Soul Box Project is a community art project to reveal the number of gunfire victims by folding one original origami Soul Box for every person shot since 2014.
 Soul Boxes will be used in large-scale displays in Portland and at the state capitol building in Salem.
 For more information contact Nanci Tangeman (email@example.com) and Cheryl Clevenger (firstname.lastname@example.org)